hunterdyar/Clayze/README.md

 ## Unity Project
 - Clayze is developed with Unity 2022.3, and should work with this 2022 or newer.
-- URP (Universal Render Pipelinne) is recommended, but not required.
+- URP (Universal Render Pipelinne) is recommended, as the SDF Bake tool is part of the VFX graph.
+It is not currently required to run.

 ## Installing the Package.
 First, add the Scoped Registry for this project's dependencies to resolve.
 Then add this .git project as a package.